 Peru sets the gold standard for backpackers.
-This country is brimming with incredible adventures, ranging from the Amazon to the Pacific Ocean to vast deserts and the Andes Mountains.
-It is a paradise for travelers of all types, especially budget backpackers.
-The hostel game in Peru is top-notch, with some jaw-dropping properties at unbelievably cheap prices.
-I could spend forever in Peru, and a huge thanks to that is because I could actually afford.
+This country is brimming with incredible adventures, ranging from the Amazon to the Pacific Ocean, and vast deserts to the Andes Mountains.
+It is a paradise for travelers of all types, especially my fellow backpackers on a budget.
+The hostel game in Peru is world-class, with some jaw-dropping properties at unbelievably affordable prices.
+I could spend forever in Peru, and a huge thanks to that is because I could actually afford to.

-Throughout my five months that I’ve spent in Peru, these are the best hostels that I’ve stayed at.
-Believe it or not, none of these will run you more than $10 a night.
+Throughout the many months that I’ve spent backpacking through Peru, these are the best hostels that I’ve stayed at.
+Believe it or not, none of these will run you more than $20 a night.

-As an affiliate of Hostelworld, a portion of each booking made through my link goes towards supporting my blog and my future adventures, at no extra cost to you.
+This post contains affiliate links.
+That means that a portion of each booking made through my link goes towards supporting my blog and future adventures, at no extra cost to you.
 As always, everything you read on this blog is 100% genuine, unfiltered and based off of my personal experiences.

 I called this hostel home for over two weeks, alternating between challenging hikes in Huascaran National Park and cozy movie nights in Selina’s movie room.
 If you have stayed at a Selina before, you know their dedication to aesthetic, comfort, and modernity.
 If not, oh boy, you are in for a treat.
 Every person that I brought over to hang out could not believe that this was a hostel, or that they were paying similar prices for accommodation far below Selina’s quality.